RIVER RATING: Class III-IV

 If you flew to Boise, we’ll transport you by van or bus to Lewiston, 3 hours north, arriving at around 5:30pm.

-We recommend that you plan to spend the night in Lewiston at the Red Lion Inn.
+We recommend that you plan to spend the night in Lewiston at the Hells Canyon Grand Hotel.
 They’ll take you to the

 airport the next morning.